 This morning Marco Polo anchors off Port Stanley, capital of the Falkland Isles.
 This seaside town of brightly painted metal-clad buildings and traditional pubs boasts a cathedral and a fascinating museum chronicling island life and the infamous 1982 conflict.
 Explore the peat-covered, mossy green hinterland - known as ‘camp’ - or enjoy an optional excursion.

-Day 31: West Point, Falkland Islands
+Day 31: Carcass Island, Falkland Islands

 Day 32: At sea